What is breast augmentation with fat transfer?

 A recently popularized surgical technique, breast augmentation with fat transfer (also known as “natural” breast augmentation) does NOT involve the use of an implant.
 Instead, fat is transferred from one area of the body (such as the abdomen, flanks or thighs) with liposuction and then placed in the breast tissue.
 This unique procedure can produce conservative increases in breast size.
 Typically, the breasts will increase by about 1/2 to 1 cup size.
 The procedure can be repeated at a later date if fat is available and further enhancement is desired.

 Several factors must be considered in comparing the two techniques.
-The majority of patients will benefit from the use of a breast implant to achieve their goals however the fat transfer may be a better-suited option for some.
+The majority of patients will benefit from the use of a breast implant to achieve their goals.
+However, fat transfer may be a better-suited option for some.

 The advantages of breast augmentation with fat transfer when compared to the use of an implant include: